How to increase profits and improve profit margins

 Should I focus on increasing revenue or reducing costs first?

-It depends on your margins.
-If margins are healthy, focus on revenue.
-If margins are thin, address costs first.
-Most businesses benefit from working on both.
+It depends on your current margins.
+If margins are healthy, focus on growing revenue because each additional sale contributes strongly to profit.
+If margins are thin, address costs first so you stop losing money on each transaction.
+Most businesses benefit from working on both at the same time.

 What are common mistakes that hurt profitability?